jasonrichdarmawan/ProtocolExample/README.md

 focusedButtonStroke: Any = #000000, Dark = #000000
 ```

-5. UI/UX Designer creates HiFi component for the departure and arrival button using components.
+5. UI/UX Designer creates the HiFi component for the departure and arrival button using components.
 ```
 What departure and arrival button looks like in clickable and focused mode.
 ```